Jacob Emery, Ph.D.

 The other project is an attempt to elaborate a materialist conception of the mise-en-abyme, or text within the text, as a mechanism by which we recognize the work of art as distinct from other kinds of work—that is, the larger work of economic production that frames the artwork, and which the artwork models in miniature.

 - "Keeping Time: Reading and Writing in 'Conversation about Dante.'"
-Forthcoming in Slavic Review
+Slavic Review, Fall 2014.

 - "A Clone Playing Craps Will Never Abolish Chance: Randomness and Fatality in Sorokin's Clone Fictions."
-Forthcoming in Science Fiction Studies, November 2014.
+Science Fiction Studies, July 2014.

 - "Sigizmund Krzhizhanovsky and Russia's Belated Modernism."
 Iowa Review Forum on Literature and Translation, 2012.

 - “Figures Taken for Signs: Allegory, Symbol, Mise-en-abyme.”
 Comparative Literature, Fall 2012.

 - “Art Is Inoculation: The Infectious Imagination of Leo Tolstoy.”
 Russian Review, October 2011.